matteosox/nba/README.md

 ## Data Pipeline

 We run a nightly data pipeline job using Github Actions to update the data hosted on the site.
 This is configured in `.github/workflows/data_pipeline.yaml`.
 Again, each step of the process can be run locally.

+### VPN

+Unfortunately, the NBA blocks API traffic from many cloud hosting providers, e.g. AWS.
+In our case, [Github Actions runs on Azure](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#cloud-hosts-for-github-hosted-runners).
+To get around this issue, I've setup a free ProtonVPN account.
+The various secrets needed to get that to work (a base certificate, TLS authentication key, and openvpn username & password) are stored as secrets in Github and injected as environment variables in the relevant step.
+An openvpn config file — `config.ovpn` — can be found in the `vpn` directory, along with a `connect.sh` bash script used by the workflow to set things up.

 ### Update Data